 Therapy is an important part of helping people deal with addiction.
 In fact, rehab centers use a variety of therapeutic options to achieve the best results.
-However, behavioral therapy is one of the most effective for drug and alcohol addiction.
+However, behavioral therapy for addiction is one of the most effective for drug and alcohol abuse.
 To understand why it’s so helpful, you first have to recognize how it’s used in treatment.

 What Is Behavioral Therapy?